 5. Maintain Eye Contact

-Not looking an interviewer directly in the eye during a conversation is considered impolite, whether you’re doing it personally or virtually.
+Not looking an interviewer directly in the eye during video calls is considered impolite, whether you’re doing it personally or virtually.

 Look directly at the video cam or, at least, the person’s face so that you won’t look like someone nervous and unprepared.

 Also, keep yourself from looking at the small screen where your image is since that can be a bit distracting to your viewer.

 If you anticipate many video conferences coming your way, it’s best to invest in a high-quality external cam.

 Depending on your set-up, you may decide to use a headset during your call.

 This also calls for you to get one with excellent specifications.